framp/forge/PROCEDURE.md

  - User decrypts A and B
  - User sends A and B

-Mode 2:
 PRO:
-Password is never sent in clear to the server
+ - Password is never sent in clear to the server
-2 factor authentication is not needed
-CONS;
-Passwordless is not possible
+ - Passwordless is possible
-Secret is stored on the server (password can be stolen from server and bruteforced)
+ - Secret is not stored on the server (password can't be stolen from server and bruteforced)
+CONS:
+ - New device is required to be registered

+## Mode 2:

 Registration:
  - User generates keypair